-- Program learning outcomes review and follow up action by faculty and administration - Required faculty evaluations on an annual basis - Required faculty observations - Curriculum review to evaluate the effectiveness and currency of programs and course sequencing - Required Advisory Committee meeting to confirm relevancy of program for meeting the needs of business and industry - Required accreditations Both academic programs (e.g., Surgical Technology, Nursing) and college-wide (e.g., Southern Association of Colleges and Schools)
+- Program learning outcomes review and follow up action by faculty and administration. - Required faculty evaluations on an annual basis. - Required faculty observations. - Curriculum review held twice a year to evaluate the effectiveness and currency of programs and course sequencing.

+- Required Advisory Committee meeting to confirm relevancy of program for meeting the needs of business and industry. - Required accreditations Both academic programs (e.g., Surgical Technology, Nursing) and college-wide (e.g., Southern Association of Colleges and Schools).